 It might become my own little version of Mmmm sauce.

 - 1 15 ounce can of cannellini beans drained/rinsed, liquid reserved

 - zest of 1 lemon

-- 3 + 1 tbsp grapeseed oil (or extra virgin)
+- 3 tablespoons grapeseed oil or extra virgin

 - salt & pepper

-- Combine everything including 2 tablespoons of reserved liquid from the beans, except 1 tbsp. of grapeseed oil in a food processer and pulse until creamy.
+Combine everything including 2 tablespoons of reserved liquid from the beans, except 1 tablespoon of grapeseed oil in a food processor and pulse until creamy.

 What’s your favorite hummus variation?